 ENVIRONMENTAL SITE ASSESSMENT — An assessment made to determine the possible presence of environmental contamination.
-These sites are commonly referred to as brownfields.
+These sites are commonly referred to as "brownfields."
 Such site assessments should be made under the ASTM E-1527 protocol.

 LOT — An area of land in one ownership, with definitive boundaries, used, or available for use, as the site for one or more buildings.

-M.G.L. — The General Laws of Massachusetts as are currently in force.
+MGL — The General Laws of Massachusetts as are currently in force.

 OWNER — The owner of record as shown by the records of the Worcester County Registry of Deeds or Land Court.
 An owner, other than a natural person or persons, must submit evidence that the person actually signing the application is authorized to sign on behalf of the owner.